State-funded schools should never be allowed to discriminate against young children on religious grounds

-Educate Together today notes Archbishop Martin’s defense of the Catholic Church’s discriminatory ‘Catholic First’ school admission policies.
-In response, Educate Together, Ireland’s equality-based school provider, contends that state-funded schools should never be allowed to discriminate against children on the basis of religion.
+Educate Together, Ireland’s equality-based school provider, contends that state-funded schools should never be allowed to discriminate against children on the basis of religion.
 Educate Together is not aware of any situation in which such discrimination is necessary in order to maintain the ethos of any school.

-In a system whereby over 96% of the schools are religious-run, ‘Catholic first’ enrolment policies force many parents to compromise their own values in order for their children to access the local school.
+In a system wherein over 96% of the schools are religious-run, ‘Catholic first’ enrolment policies force many parents to compromise their own values in order for their children to access the local school.
 This is an unacceptable situation in a modern democratic republic.
 Children of all religious, cultural and social backgrounds should be able to access all state-funded education on an equal basis.

-Solution: A National Network of Educate Together Schools
+A national network of Educate Together schools

 We believe that it is eminently possible to build a national network of equality-based Educate Together schools that will provide all families in the country with this choice within 30 minutes travel time in the morning.
 Our assessment suggests that a national network of approximately 300 Educate Together national schools is now needed.
 This is a modest number making up only 10% of the primary education system.
 Educate Together is calling on the Government the Department and the Catholic Church to work with us to provide this network by the year 2030.